MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 Every entry in the first column must be styled as bold (`**bold**`); otherwise the tables won't be accessible for screen readers or valid for Docs.

 > [!TIP]
-> The Docs Authoring Pack for VS Code includes a function to convert a regular Markdown table into a data matrix table.
+> The Learn Authoring Pack for VS Code includes a function to convert a regular Markdown table into a data matrix table.
 Just select the table, right-click, and select **Convert to data matrix table**.

 ### HTML Tables